 When the birds have reached an internal temperature of 165º (I check the thighs of both birds), I pull them out and let them rest for at least 10 minutes.
 Meanwhile, I remove the rack from the pot, fluff the mushroom-barley pilaf, and cover the pot while the hens finish resting.

-To serve, I like to put the hens back into the pot atop the mushroom-barley pilaf and garnish with more fresh herbs.
+To serve, I like to put the hens back into the pot atop the mushroom-barley pilaf.
+I garnish with more fresh herbs, and presto!
 It’s a really impressive presentation just like that!

 Cornish game hens are a generous portion for one person.
 With a couple of side dishes, you could serve each person a half-hen and save the rest for later (or serve four people instead of two).
 The Mushroom-Barley Pilaf is also about 4 servings on its own.

 If you’re having a Thanksgiving, Christmas, or other holiday dinner for a small group (say 6–8), you could double this recipe and serve half-hens with the pilaf and a vegetable side-dish (for example, arugula-shaved-fennel salad would be a perfect pairing).